skyzh/mini-lsm/mini-lsm-book/src/week1-01-memtable.md

 A memtable cannot continuously grow in size, and we will need to freeze them (and later flush to the disk) when it reaches the size limit.
 You may find the memtable size limit, which is **equal to the SST size limit** (not `num_memtables_limit`), in the `LsmStorageOptions`.
 This is not a hard limit and you should freeze the memtable at best effort.

 In this task, you will need to compute the approximate memtable size when put/delete a key in the memtable.
 This can be computed by simply adding the total number of bytes of keys and values when `put` is called.
-Is a key is put twice, though the skiplist only contains the latest value, you may count it twice in the approximate memtable size.
+If a key is put twice, though the skiplist only contains the latest value, you may count it twice in the approximate memtable size.
 Once a memtable reaches the limit, you should call `force_freeze_memtable` to freeze the memtable and create a new one.

 Because there could be multiple threads getting data into the storage engine, `force_freeze_memtable` might be called concurrently from multiple threads.
 You will need to think about how to avoid race conditions in this case.